 Among specific incentives for investment into the industry, only noticeable government policies were a change in VAT taxation, depreciation rates for fixed assets, increase of an education budget (to 6,5% of budget) and a visa-free regime for European and American citizens.

-Romania.
 Although the ICT sector is dominated by multinational firms with prevalent outsourcing, as well as foreign prominence in production and exports, it doesn’t mean that the government did not play a role in its successful development.
-The state must have realized that growing IT industry, even if it is foreign owned, provides numerous opportunities for a bunch of consultancy firms, R&D centers and ICT industry enhancements in general.
+The state must have realized that the growing IT industry, even if it is foreign-owned, provides numerous opportunities for a bunch of consultancy firms, R&D centers, and ICT industry enhancements in general.

 Even a mature market has problems that it cannot solve on its own, and governmental involvement is needed, especially when an industry is facing such a cumbersome matter as high piracy rates.
 As a result of governmental intervention into this issue, the stability and growth in the sector became possible.

 Nevertheless, up to 70% of software used in the country remains to be illegal.
 Actions of the Romanian government are not on ad hoc basis, but rather a part of a sound strategy.
 The initiatives supporting the government’s vision to turn the country into a zone of high technology are as follows: